pravega/pravega/documentation/src/docs/pravega-concepts.md

 - Workflow engines.
 - Event-oriented applications, etc.

 When a developer creates a Stream in Pravega, s/he gives the Stream a meaningful name such as "IoTSensorData" or "WebApplicationLog20170330" to inform about the type of data it stores.
+Moreover, Pravega Stream names are organized within Scopes.
 A Scope acts as a namespace for Stream names; all Stream names are unique within their Scope.
 Therefore, a Stream is uniquely identified by the combination of its name and Scope.
 Developers can also define meaningful Scope names, such as "FactoryMachines" or "HRWebsitelogs", to effectively organize collections of Streams.
 For example, Scopes can be used to classify Streams by tenant (in a multi tenant environment), by department in an organization or by geographic location.

 A Stream is unbounded in size – Pravega itself does not impose any limits on how many [**Events**](#events) (i.e., bytes) are stored in a Stream.
 Pravega’s design horizontally scales from few machines to a whole datacenter’s capacity.

-Pravega Streams are divided into **Stream Segments**, to handle a large volume of data within a Stream.
+Pravega Streams are divided into **Stream Segments** to handle a large volume of data within a Stream.
 A Stream Segment is a shard, or partition of the data within a Stream.
 For more information, please see [Stream Segments](#stream-segments) section.

 Applications, such as a Java program reading from an IoT sensor, write data to the tail (front) of the Stream.
 Analytics applications, such as a [Flink](https://flink.apache.org) or [Hadoop](https://hadoop.apache.org/) jobs, can read from any point in the Stream.
 Many applications can read and write the same Stream in parallel.
 Elasticity, scalability, support for large volume of Stream data and applications are the highlights of Pravega's design.
 More information on read and write operations in the Streams will be discussed in the [Readers and Writers](#writers-readers-reader-groups) section.